billchurch/webssh2/README.md

 # Instructions
 To install:

-1. Clone to a location somewhere and `npm install`
+1. Clone to a location somewhere and `npm install --production`.
+If you want to develop and rebuild javascript and other files utilize `npm install` instead.

 2. If desired, edit config.json to change the listener to your liking.
 There are also some default options which may be definied for a few of the variables.